Highly Suspect: The Boy Who Died Wolf (2016–2017)

 In June of 2016, Highly Suspect travelled to Bogota Colombia to record their second studio album, again with producer Joel Hamilton.
 The Boy Who Died Wolf, was released November 18, 2016.
 The band released the single "My Name Is Human" on September 7, 2016.
 A second single, "Little One", was released on April 26, 2017.
 On December 6, it was announced that "My Name Is Human" was nominated for Best Rock Song at the 59th Annual Grammy Awards.

 MCID (2018–2021)

+The band's third studio album, MCID, was announced on August 16, along with the release of lead singles "16" and "Upperdrugs".
 A single featuring Young Thug entitled "Tokyo Ghoul" and Stevens' hip-hop persona "Terrible Johnny" was released October 4, 2019.
 The fourth single, "Canals", was released on October 25, 2019.
 The album was released on November 1.
+The album's fifth and final single, "These Days", was released on February 20, 2020.

 The Midnight Demon Club (2022–2023)

-The band's fourth full-length album The Midnight Demon Club came out on September 9, 2022, featuring singles such as "Natural Born Killer" and "Pink Lullabye".
+The band's fourth full-length album, The Midnight Demon Club, came out on September 9, 2022, featuring singles such as "Natural Born Killer" and "Pink Lullabye".

 As Above, So Below (2024–Present)

-On July 19th, 2024 the band released their fifth full-length album As Above, So Below, and announced a supporting tour beginning in September 2024.
+On July 19th, 2024 the band released their fifth full-length album As Above, So Below, announcing a supporting tour beginning in September 2024.